 p = $ 5.5/ (0.15-0.08) = $ 78.57

 The model is applied and used for its simplicity and suitability for companies with stable growth and established dividend payout ratios.
-The model, however, comes with a set of limitations; which one needs to know so as to enable a better understanding of the model.
+However, the model comes with a set of limitations, which one needs to know to enable a better understanding of the model.

 Disadvantages of Gordon Growth Model

-- The constant growth model of equity valuation under discounted cash flow model comes with an assumption that the dividends paid by the company will grow at a constant rate.
+- The constant growth model of equity valuation under discounted cash flow model assumes that the dividends paid by the company will grow at a constant rate.
 This is not a true assumption for declining or growing companies.

-- Also, constant growth means the company would continue to grow at constant rate till eternity, which does not align with real world scenario and the said approach can lead to estimation errors.
+- Also, constant growth means the company would continue to grow at a constant rate till eternity, which does not align with a real-world scenario, and the said approach can lead to estimation errors.

 - The growth rate in an industry is the key input.
-Mathematically this model may generate output value as infinity if the cost of growth approaches very close to the cost of equity and the value may go negative if growth rate goes above the cost of equity.
+Mathematically this model may generate output value as infinity if the cost of growth approaches very close to the cost of equity, and the value may go negative if the growth rate goes above the cost of equity.

-Equity valuation model helps the investors to make calculative investment decisions.
-If the fair or intrinsic value of the stock calculated using these models is higher than the price of stock at which it is being traded; then it is advisable to buy the stock as it is undervalued and the price is expected to go up in future.
+The equity valuation model helps the investors to make calculative investment decisions.
+Suppose the fair or intrinsic value of the stock calculated using these models is higher than the stock price at which it is being traded.
+In that case, it is advisable to buy the stock as it is undervalued, and the price is expected to go up in the future.

-Similarly, if the fair or intrinsic value of the stock is lower than the traded price of the stock, then the stock is overvalued and the price is expected to go down in future and one may look to sell the stock.
+Similarly, if the fair or intrinsic value of the stock is lower than the traded price of the stock, then the stock is overvalued, and the price is expected to go down in the future, and one may look to sell the stock.